Skip to main content

 Contractors paid by the hour, day or week are more likely to be considered labour-only.
 Bona fide sub-contractors tend to quote for a job with a fixed price contract and invoice it, either on completion or in stages.

-If you’re able to reassign roles to an individual contractor, they’re more likely to be a labour-only subcontractor.
+If you are able to reassign roles to an individual contractor, they are more likely to be a labour-only subcontractor.

-If your contractor is obliged to correct any problems with their work without billing you for the extra time, and if this extra cost or any other situation where they’ve underquoted would cause adverse risk to their earning, they’re most likely to be a bona fide subcontractor.
+If your contractor is required to fix any issues with their work without charging you for the extra time, they are likely a bona fide subcontractor.
+Additionally, if this extra cost or any situation where they’ve underquoted poses a risk to their earnings, it further supports this classification.

 This brings us to a very important aspect…